endoflife-date/endoflife.date/products/google-nexus.md

     supportedAndroidVersions: 2.1 - 2.3.6 # https://www.gsmarena.com/htc_google_nexus_one-3067.php
 ---

-> Google Nexus is a discontinued line of Android devices designed and supported by Google.
+> Google Nexus is a discontinued line of smartphones, tablet computers and streaming media players.
 They were known for providing a pure Android experience.
 >
-> Alongside the main smartphone products, the line also included tablet computers and streaming media players.
-> Nexus devices were succeeded by the [Google Pixel series](/pixel), which continues the tradition of timely software updates and a seamless Android experience.
+> It started out in January 2010 and reached its end in October 2016, being replaced by the Google Pixel series.